mikebranstein/nativescript-workshop-instructions/src/chapters/chapter7.md

 I could stop here with the grid layout, but that wouldn't be much fun.
 Let's do one more thing.

-After talking with Tekmo, I've jsut realized that want to highlight Super Marshmallow Man, by placing it front and center on the Products page.
+After talking with Tekmo, I've just realized that want to highlight Super Marshmallow Man, by placing it front and center on the Products page.
 Right now it's lost a little bit.
 Tekmo woudl like a larger tile at the top of the page, highlighting Super Marshmallow Man.
 The tile should have a brief description of the game while also advertizing a sale price of $14.99: $20 off!

 <h4 class="exercise-start">
     <b>Exercise</b>: Spanning grid cells